 People easily get the feeling that I am distant and maybe a bit cold.
-I think we are just not used to small talk and cute sentences.
+Perhaps we are just not used to small talk and cute sentences.

 I have to admit that I do feel very special when I visit a supermarket in London and the person at the checkout calls me a “sweetheart”.
-I think it is very nice, but maybe because I am a bit narcissistic and attention is always welcome.
+It is very nice, but maybe because I am a bit narcissistic and attention is always welcome.
 You see, perhaps evidenced by this question on Finnish traits, sometimes I tend to turn the topic into myself.

 I guess our spoken communication is exactly the same–as minimalistic as our Finnish style.